 The Beck Redden team included David J. Beck, David M. Gunn, Russell S. Post, and Jeff M. Golub, with collaboration along the way from Michael Richardson, B.D.
 Daniel, Jim Taylor, and John Adcock.
 Co-counsel at trial included Dallas attorney Dick Sayles.
 Co-counsel on appeal included David Keltner and Marianne Auld of Kelly Hart & Hallman LLP; P. Michael Jung of Clark Hill Strasburger; and Wallace B. Jefferson and Rachel Ekery of Alexander Dubose & Jefferson LLP.

-The ruling was covered by Law360 in an article that can be found by clicking here.
+The ruling was covered by Law360 in an article that can be found by clicking here (subscription required).

 To read the opinion, click here.